 Architecture at coarse and fine grain.
 Analysis and visualization can use any or all of the computational, storage, and network resources in a computational environment.
-Methods developed to address the driving technology and science issues are likely to intersect with design and implementation of future architectures at all granularities, from wide-area considerations to heterogeneity of available processing elements.
-Also, compiler and debugging tools appropriate for software development on exascale systems will need to be developed to meet the needs of the timetable outlined above.
+Methods developed to address the

 Opportunistic methods.
 Many emerging approaches to analysis and visualization leverage opportunities that arise from data locality (e.g., in situ methods), synergies of happenstance (as in analysis embedded in I/O libraries and data movers), and unused capacity (e.g., background analysis embedded in I/O servers).
 These will each require coordination with fine-grained execution of the numerical algorithms used in the simulation, ongoing read/write operations, and system-level resource scheduling.
-Resaerchers should consider using exascale performance to rapidly perform model simulations, with data analysis and visualization integrated into the simulation to avoid storing vast amounts of data for later analysis and visualization.
+Researchers should consider using exascale performance to rapidly perform model simulations, with data analysis and visualization integrated into the simulation to avoid storing vast amounts of data for later analysis and visualization.
 This strategy would affect the development of domain-specific simulation codes.
 End-to-end or global optimizations.
 Improvements in understanding algorithms for large-scale heterogeneous architectures and the related advances in runtime and compiler technologies are likely to afford new opportunities for performance optimization of the combined simulation and analysis computations.
 These and other benefits may accrue from taking a more holistic view of the end-to-end scientific discovery pipeline.
 Integrating data analysis and visualization into domain-specific exascale scientific workflows will be essential to maximizing the productivity of researchers working on exascale systems.